Pickle Rick and Space Prison: Inside “Rick and Morty” Season 3 With Dan Harmon

 “It’s more than a bottle episode, it’s specifically a bottle episode of Breaking Bad where we get to see Walter White up against primal forces instead of watching him negotiate and bluff with street dealers and kingpins and using his access to cool chemicals and any equipment he wants to make any bombs and crystal meth and stuff.
 It was interesting to watch him trapped in a hot van, about to die, and having to fall back on his basic science knowledge to keep them alive, while also seeing what he was like under extreme stress in the hot desert heat.
 That was a big inspiration.
 I thought it was cool, the idea that Rick has all these gadgets all the time, he has these guns and vehicles and robots.
 He can make anything with his human hands that he wants because he’s always near a big toolbox.
 How smart is Rick, though?
 Is he so smart that with his mouth alone he could gain an advantage over biological killing machines in an environment that wasn’t built to sustain him?”

-How The Writers And Animators Worked Together To Create The Stunning Rat Fight Sequence
+How The Writers And Animators Worked Together To Create The Stunning Rat Battle Sequence

 “The amount we leave in the animators’ hands is decided on a case-by-case basis, but with that episode we got very detailed about the process of hacking the cockroach to give Rick mobility,” says Harmon.
 “We also got pretty specific about the mechanisms he used to assemble the rat power armor and decapitate the initial rat whose brain was the final piece of the puzzle.
 But it’s almost like a ramp from the cockroach brain, where the writers are fully in charge, up to the point where he emerges from the power armor thing.
 The writers slowly release our grip from the steering wheel and let the artist take over.”